verrazzano/docs/content/en/docs/observability/monitoring/configure/alertmanager.md

 ## Create an AlertmanagerConfig

-Next, create an AlertmanagerConfig to configure the receivers that Alertmanager will send alerts to.
+Next, create an AlertmanagerConfig to configure the receivers to which Alertmanager will send alerts.
-To create the AlertmanagerConfig, access the Verrazzano console and navigate to the following location.
+To create the AlertmanagerConfig, access the Verrazzano console and navigate to the following location:

 **Monitoring** > **Alerting** > **AlertmanagerConfigs**

-Alertmanager will automatically discover AlertmanagerConfigs in the same namespace where it is deployed, which by default in Verrazzano is `verrazzano-monitoring`.
+Alertmanager will automatically discover AlertmanagerConfigs in the same namespace where it is deployed, which is `verrazzano-monitoring`, by default.

 For more information about Alertmanager configurations, see the [Alertmanager Documentation](https://prometheus.io/docs/alerting/latest/configuration/).

 ## Deploy a PrometheusRule

-After you have enabled Alertmanager and configured an AlertmanagerConfig with a receiver and route, you can deploy rules that will trigger alerts.
+After you have enabled Alertmanager and configured an AlertmanagerConfig with a receiver and route, you can deploy rules that trigger alerts.
 To create a `TestAlertRule`, run the following command.
-This PrometheusRule will alert if the last config reload in the Prometheus pod was unsuccessful.
+This PrometheusRule will send an alert if the last configuration reload in the Prometheus pod was unsuccessful.
 {{< clipboard >}}
 <div class="highlight">